Gypsum

 Gypsum is a soft sulfate mineral composed of calcium sulfate dihydrate, with the chemical formula CaSO4*2H2O.
 It is widely mined and is used as a fertilizer and as the main constituent in many forms of plaster, drywall and blackboard or sidewalk chalk.
 Gypsum also crystallizes as translucent crystals of selenite.
 It forms as an evaporite mineral and as a hydration product of anhydrite.
 The Mohs scale of mineral hardness defines gypsum as hardness value 2 based on scratch hardness comparison.

-Fine-grained white or lightly tinted forms of gypsum known as alabaster have been used for sculpture by many cultures including Ancient Egypt, Mesopotamia, Ancient Rome, the Byzantine Empire, and the Nottingham alabasters of Medieval England.
+Fine-grained white or lightly tinted forms of gypsum known as alabaster have been used for sculpture by many cultures including Ancient Egypt, Mesopotamia, Ancient Etruscans, Ancient Rome, the Byzantine Empire, and the Nottingham alabasters of Medieval England.

 Etymology and history

-The word gypsum is derived from the Greek word γύψος (gypsos), "plaster".
+The word gypsum is derived from the Greek word gypsos (γύψος), "plaster".
 Because the quarries of the Montmartre district of Paris have long furnished burnt gypsum (calcined gypsum) used for various purposes, this dehydrated gypsum became known as plaster of Paris.
 Upon adding water, after a few dozen minutes, plaster of Paris becomes regular gypsum (dihydrate) again, causing the material to harden or "set" in ways that are useful for casting and construction.

 Gypsum was known in Old English as spærstān, "spear stone", referring to its crystalline projections.
 Thus, the word spar in mineralogy, by comparison to gypsum, refers to any non-ore mineral or crystal that forms in spearlike projections.
 In the mid-18th century, the German clergyman and agriculturalist Johann Friderich Mayer investigated and publicized gypsum's use as a fertilizer.
 Gypsum may act as a source of sulfur for plant growth, and in the early 19th century, it was regarded as an almost miraculous fertilizer.
 American farmers were so anxious to acquire it that a lively smuggling trade with Nova Scotia evolved, resulting in the so-called "Plaster War" of 1820.

 Physical properties

 Gypsum crystals are soft enough to bend under pressure of the hand.
 Sample on display at Musée cantonal de géologie de Lausanne.

 Gypsum is moderately water-soluble (~2.0–2.5 g/L at 25 °C) and, in contrast to most other salts, it exhibits retrograde solubility, becoming less soluble at higher temperatures.
 When gypsum is heated in air it loses water and converts first to calcium sulfate hemihydrate (bassanite, often simply called "plaster") and, if heated further, to anhydrous calcium sulfate (anhydrite).
 As with anhydrite, the solubility of gypsum in saline solutions and in brines is also strongly dependent on sodium chloride (common table salt) concentration.

 The structure of gypsum consists of layers of calcium (Ca^{2+}) and sulfate (SO4(2-)) ions tightly bound together.
-These layers are bonded by sheets of anion water molecules via weaker hydrogen bonding, which gives the crystal perfect cleavage along the sheets (in the {010} plane).
+These layers are bonded by sheets of water of crystallization via weaker hydrogen bonding, which gives the crystal perfect cleavage along the sheets (in the {010} plane).